PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day4.md

 The next DataLab session, we will focus on strengthening our feedback skills.
 As part of the learning process, you will be asked to participate in a in-class workshop.

 - [ ] Watch the video below, and provide feedback to the presenter.
-List the feedback, and explain your approach.
+Open your [**YourName_blockA_DataLabPreparation**] markdown file, and list the feedback, and explain your approach.
+Commit the changes, and push the markdown file to your personal BUas repository, which is listed [here](ADD LINK).

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nSGqp4-bZQY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>